Pierstoval/SmokeTesting/README.md

 namespace App\Tests;

-use Pierstoval\SmokeTesting\SmokeTestAllRoutes;
+use Pierstoval\SmokeTesting\SmokeTestStaticRoutes;
 use Symfony\Bundle\FrameworkBundle\Test\WebTestCase;

 class AllRoutesTest extends WebTestCase
 {
-    use SmokeTestAllRoutes; // This does all the trick!
+    use SmokeTestStaticRoutes; // This does all the trick!
 }
 ```